singularity/singularity/README.txt

 (http://www.pygame.org/download.shtml).
 Once these are installed, double-click on singularity.py to start the game.
 Alternatively, use the Windows compile.

+Mac:
+Macintosh is completely unsupported, but it should work.
+You will need to install python and pygame first.
+Some fonts are incorrect, but the game itself should work properly.

 Running the game:
 on Linux, running the shell script "Endgame_Linux" will start the game.
 On other platforms, type "python singularity.py".
+If using the Windows compile, just run the .exe.
 Allowed arguments: -fullscreen, -640, -800, -1024, -1280, -nosound,
 -language [language], -grab, -singledir